 - Infectious disease specialists

 An extensive evaluation is completed by the bone marrow transplant team.
-The decision for you to undergo a bone marrow transplant will be based on many factors, including the following:
+The decision for your child to undergo a bone marrow transplant will be based on many factors, including:

 - Extent of the disease